I'm Gonna Be a Country Girl Again

-I'm Gonna Be a Country Girl Again is the fifth album by singer/songwriter Buffy Sainte-Marie.
+I'm Gonna Be a Country Girl Again is the fifth album by the singer/songwriter Buffy Sainte-Marie.
 As its title suggested, it saw her embrace Nashville country music with the help of session veterans such as the Jordanaires, Grady Martin, Roy M. Huskey, Jr. and Floyd Cramer.
 The album included re-recordings of "Now That the Buffalo's Gone" and "The Piney Wood Hills" from her first and second albums respectively.
 "Tall Trees in Georgia", in contrast to most of the material, showed Sainte-Marie performing in a style reminiscent of her earliest work.

 I'm Gonna Be a Country Girl Again was not as well received critically or even commercially as her previous four albums, and relatively few of the songs unique to it have notable cover versions (Neko Case's cover of "Soulful Shade of Blue" may be considered an exception).
 The title tune, however, was to become a Top 40 UK hit after she reached the Top Ten there with the title tune to the movie Soldier Blue (from her album She Used to Wanna Be a Ballerina).